-We have experimented with an implementation of CLASS based on Longman dictionary of Contemporary English, English-Chinese Edition and the parallel corpus of Sinorama magazine.
-The articles from Sinorama cover a wide range of topics, reflecting the personalities, places, and events in Taiwan for the past three-decade.
-We experiment on articles mainly dated from 1995 to 2002.
-Sentence and word alignment were carried out first for Sinorama parallel Corpus.
+We have implemented CLASS using the Longman Dictionary of Contemporary English, English-Chinese Edition, and the parallel corpus of Sinorama magazine.
+The articles from Sinorama covered a wide range of topics, reflecting the personalities, places, and events in Taiwan for the previous three decades.
+We experimented on articles mainly dating from 1995 to 2002.
+Sentence and word alignment were carried out first to obtain the Sinorama Parallel Corpus.

-Sentence alignment is a very important aspect of the CLASS.
-It is the basis of a good collocation alignment.
-We using a new alignment method based on punctuation statistics (Yeh & Chang, 2002).
-The punctuation-based approach outperforms the length-based approach with precision rates approaching 98%.
-With the sentence alignment approach, we obtain approximately 50,000 reliably aligned sentences containing 1,756,000 Chinese words (about 2,534,000 Chinese characters) and 2,420,000 English words in total.
+Sentence alignment is a very important aspect of CLASS.
+It is the basis for good collocation alignment.
+We use a new alignment method based on punctuation statistics [Yeh & Chang, 2002].
+The punctuation-based approach has been found to outperform the length-based approach with precision rates approaching 98%.
+With the sentence alignment approach, we obtained approximately 50,000 reliably aligned sentences containing 1,756,000 Chinese words (about 2,534,000 Chinese characters) and 2,420,000 English words in total.

-The content words were aligned based on Competitive Linking Algorithm.
+The content words were aligned using the Competitive Linking Algorithm.
 Alignment of content words resulted in a probabilistic dictionary with 229,000 entries.
-We evaluated 100 random sentence samples with 926 linking types, and the precision is 93.3%.
+We evaluated 100 random sentence samples with 926 linking types, and the achieved precision rate was 93.3%.
 Most of the errors occurred with English words having no counterpart in the corresponding Chinese sentence.
-The translators do not always translate the word for word.
-For instance, with the word "water" in Example 4, it seems that these is no corresponding pattern in the Chinese sentence.
-Another major cause of errors is collocations that are not translated compositionally.
-For instance, the word "State" in the Example 6 is a part of the collocation "United States", and "美國" is more highly associated with "United" than "States", therefore due to one-to-one constraint "States" will not be aligned with "美國".
+Translators do not always translate word for word.
+For instance, with the word "water" in Example 5, it seems that there is no corresponding pattern in the Chinese sentence.
+Another major cause of errors was collocations that were not translated compositionally.
+For instance, the word "State" in the Example 6 is a part of the collocation "United States," and "美國" is more highly associated with "United" than "States"; therefore, due to the one-to-one constraint "States" will not be aligned with "美國".
 Most often, it will be aligned incorrectly.
-About 49% error links belongs to this kind.
+About 49% of the error links were of this type.

 The boat is indeed a vessel from the mainland that illegally entered Taiwan waters.
-The words were a "mark" added by the Taiwan Garrison Command before sending it back. 編按:此船的確是大陸偷渡來台船隻,那八個字只不過是警總在遣返前給 它加的「記號」!
+The words were a "mark" added by the Taiwan Garrison Command before sending it back.